Looking to find your ACFT Standards by MOS? Don’t you worry.

 Higher MOS Roles in the Army

-I think that a lot of it has to do with the aged neutral–ness of it right?
+A lot of it has to do with the aged neutral-ness of it right?
 So ginger janitor Joe, I think you know comparing an 18 year old male, 18 year old female to the same standard is great.
 Comparing 18 year old male to a 50 year old whoever.
 Feel like that’s a little bit different because not only like even if they have the same MOS, like you have an 18 year old enlisted soldier and a you know, and a 50 year old enlisted soldier.
 Who’s probably like a sergeant major or something, at that point in time you know the roles and responsibilities are different.
 Even though they have the same MOS.
 For example the heavy, right?

 Let’s get honest ARMY